ejgallego/coq-serapi/README.md

 - `(Print opts obj)`: The `Print` command provides access to the Coq pretty printers.
 Its intended use is for printing manipulated objects returned by `Query`.

-- `(Parse string)`: The `Parse` command gives access to the Coq parsing engine.
-We currently just support detecting the end of a sente, thus `(Parse sentence)` will return a `CoqPosition` object signaling the end of the sentence.
+- `(Parse num string)`: The `Parse` command gives access to the Coq parsing engine.
+We currently support detecting the end of the first num sentences, returning the corresponding `CoqPosition` objects.
+Note that we don't execute the commands themselves so stateful parsing doesn't work.

 Look at the [interface file](sertop/sertop_protocol.mli) for all the details.
 Ocaml type definitions are serialized in a straightforward manner so it should be easy to figure the syntax out.